Police officer killed while trying to arrest shooting suspect in Abbotsford, B.C.

 Const.
 John David Goyer developed amyotrophic lateral sclerosis related to injuries sustained during an arrest on Sept.
 26, 2001, and died from the disease five years later.

-Between 1961 and the end of 2015, just 10 officers were killed in the line of duty in B.C., according to Statistics Canada.
-Across the country over the same 54-year time period, 144 police officers died on the job.
+Between 1961 and the end of 2015, 10 officers were killed in the line of duty by the direct actions of other people, according to Statistics Canada.
+Across the country over the same 54-year time period, 144 police officers died in homicides on the job.

-B.C.'s tally went up last year, when RCMP Const.
-Sarah Beckett died in a crash in Langford, a suburb of Victoria.